porterrigby/HRI-Final-Project/README.md

 All code used for the project is contained within this GitHub repository.
 Retico runner files used for each experiment live within the runners/ directory, and should run as-is assuming all dependencies are present on the local system.
-The data/ directory holds of the timing data that was collected for experiment 1, as well as the Jupyter Notebook where data analysis was performed.
+The data/ directory holds all of the timing data that was collected for experiment 1, as well as the Jupyter Notebook where data analysis was performed.
 The src/ directory contains all of the module files required for the runners to function.
-Below is directions to use each runner file.
+Below are directions for using each runner file.

 grounding_runner.py
 - requires that mic_runner.py is also running